Valerius/lidar-reader/README.md

 - reader.py: logic for the CLA;
 - main.py: functions corresponding to the commands defined in the reader.py;
 - parsing.py: code for parsing the UBH-file, converting distance points to coordinates;
-- db_connect.py: connection to the remote database;
-- pipeline.py: sending and fetching of parsed data;
 - classes.py: data model and functions used for all the transformations and operations on the processed (parsed) data;
 - clustering.py: clustering the processed data;
 - rendering.py: creating images of the processed data.